fiap-9soat-snackbar/snackbar-management/iam-migration-plan.md

 After attempting to remove legacy components, we've identified the following dependencies that need to be addressed:

-1. **ApplicationConfiguration.java**
+1. **ApplicationConfiguration.java** ✅
-   - Provides `legacyUserDetailsService` bean used by JwtAuthenticationFilter
+   - Provided `legacyUserDetailsService` bean used by JwtAuthenticationFilter
-   - Provides `legacyPasswordEncoder` bean (now migrated to IamAuthenticationConfig)
+   - Provided `legacyPasswordEncoder` bean (migrated to IamAuthenticationConfig)
-   - Provides `legacyAuthenticationManager` bean
+   - Provided `legacyAuthenticationManager` bean (migrated to IamAuthenticationConfig)
-   - Provides `legacyAuthenticationProvider` bean used by SecurityConfiguration
+   - Provided `legacyAuthenticationProvider` bean (migrated to IamAuthenticationConfig)
+   - Successfully removed by adding the necessary beans to IamAuthenticationConfig

 2. **JwtAuthenticationFilter.java**
    - Modified to use "userDetailsServiceAdapter" instead of "legacyUserDetailsService"